Online Safety at The Crossroads

 If you take some responsibility for keeping people safe online – then you’re one of us.
 You might be helping people get through incidents, or laying out national policy.
 You may be helping people to use new technologies, or building them.
 You could be studying the impact of technology, or managing it.

 Whatever you do, you’ll recognise the feeling of being at the crossroads faced with competing opinions, data and research.
 You’ll feel the responsibility of making quick decisions that you know could have long term ramifications.

 We’re all feeling the uncertainty – so we might as well embrace it and meet at The Crossroads.
 By sharing knowledge and making connections – we should be able to illuminate the best path forward.

 Participants can expect new knowledge to be a major takeaway from the event.
 Netsafe and eSafety have worked hard to create a programme focused on emerging challenges and responses.
 From thought provoking international keynotes to workshops with frontline practitioners – the event packs a lot in.

-The opportunity to spend time with the wider online safety community shouldn’t be underestimated.
+The opportunity to spend time with the wider internet safety community shouldn’t be underestimated.
 These events are often the catalyst for new online safety initiatives and partnerships.
 The Crossroads includes formal and informal opportunities to share products, services, initiatives – and ideas.

-The Crossroads is the only online safety conference in this region until September next year (when we will return to Sydney) but we certainly don’t abuse that monopoly position with expensive tickets.
+The Crossroads is the only conference in this region until September next year (when we will return to Sydney) but we certainly don’t abuse that monopoly position with expensive tickets.
 Thanks to our Government and industry partners and the generosity of speakers, we are able to keep the conference costs very low whilst still providing a high quality programme and experience.